orust-org/Welcome/README.md

 # Welcome to the Orust organization's respository
 ## FutureTech Innovators

-##### Welcome to Codgen!
+##### Welcome to the orust-org!
 We are a thriving community of tech enthusiasts and software developers dedicated to exploring and advancing the forefront of technology.

 ## Mission